Nikon D3300 vs Panasonic G7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3300 and Panasonic Lumix DMC-G7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3300 does not offer wifi capability.
+In contrast, the D3300 does not provide wifi capability.

 Both the D3300 and the G7 have been discontinued, but can regularly be found used on eBay.
 The D3300 was replaced by the Nikon D3400, while the G7 was followed by the Panasonic G85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.